3DJakob/react-tinder-card/readme.md

 - React
 - React Native

-The import and api is identical for both Web and Native.
+The installation, import and api is identical for both Web and Native.

 ## Demo
 ![](demo.gif)